-The journal maintains a rigorous yet efficient review process.
+To ensure timely, high-quality dissemination, Computational Linguistics maintains a rigorous yet efficient editorial process.
 As of 2025, the average time to first decision is 16.5 days (including desk rejections) and 55.0 days (excluding desk rejections).

-All published articles are freely available online.
-Final versions are published electronically (E-ISSN: 1530-9312) via MIT Press and made available immediately upon acceptance.
-Printed issues (ISSN: 0891-2017) are released quarterly and distributed to libraries and individuals worldwide.
+All articles are freely available online, published electronically by MIT Press (E-ISSN: 1530-9312) with immediate open access.
+Print issues (ISSN: 0891-2017) are released quarterly and distributed globally.

-Original papers accepted by the journal may also be presented at ACL-sponsored conferences, such as ACL and EMNLP, where they may be further highlighted by the conference.
+Original papers may also be presented at ACL-sponsored conferences such as ACL and EMNLP, with select works highlighted during these events.

-The current Editor-in-Chief is Wei Lu.
-Meet the full Editorial Team here.
+The current Editor-in-Chief is Wei Lu (since 2024).
+Meet the full editorial team here.

 At a Glance